Vibe work / Industry term

 Agentic engineering

-A disciplined approach to AI-assisted software development where autonomous AI agents write code under human-defined tests, review processes, and architectural guardrails.
-It combines the speed of AI coding with the accountability of production engineering.
+AI-assisted software development where autonomous agents write code under human-defined tests, review processes, and architectural guardrails, combining AI speed with production-grade accountability.

 Builder example

-This term matters because it gives teams a vocabulary for using AI agents in production without abandoning engineering discipline.
-The prototype energy of vibe coding is genuinely useful for exploration, and agentic engineering provides the bridge to shipped, maintained software.
-Teams that adopt this framing can move faster while keeping code reviewable, testable, and secure.
+Agentic engineering gives teams a vocabulary for using AI agents in production without abandoning engineering discipline.
+Vibe coding's prototype energy is genuinely useful for exploration, and agentic engineering provides the bridge to shipped, maintained software.
+Teams that adopt this framing move faster while keeping code reviewable, testable, and secure.

 You ask an agent to refactor a billing form.
 It changes validation, display copy, and database writes in one pass.